Create an industry-developed template food control plan

 Steps to creating an industry-developed template FCP

 Your template needs to meet the requirements of the Food Act 2014.
-Beyond that, how you develop it, its content, and its style can be unique to your organisation.
+But how you develop it, its content, and its style can be unique to your organisation.

-- once a business registers against an FCP, it becomes a compulsory document they must follow.
-When writing your plan, consider the people that will use it (such as in a kitchen or a factory).
+When writing your plan, consider the people who will use it (such as in a kitchen or a factory).
 What would make it easier for them to follow all the rules while keeping food safe?

 Or post to: